Maselko1789/KretArchive/INFO.md

 IP: N/A
-Mody: N/A
+Mods: N/A
-Stan Servera: Brak Servera
+Server Status: Not Exists
-Stan Archiwizacji: 0%
+Archivisation Status: 0%